khantact/Walkthrough-script/readme.md

   - It should look like: /Users/{your username here}/Library /Application Support/Google/Chrome/Profile 1
   - After this, paste that into the `userPath` variable in `main()` (surrounded by `''`)

+- After this, manually go to the google form and copy the link and paste it in the `userPath` variable

 - Now we can run the script
   - You can do this by either right clicking anywhere when you are looking at the `walkthroughautomation.py` file and pressing run code, or by pressing the "play" button in the upper right corner of vscode